opleno/opleno/README.md

 - 👋 Hi, I’m @opleno
-- 👀 I’m interested in creating a full-stack profile
+- 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning prompting
 - 💞️ I’m looking to collaborate on helpful to society open source code (e.g. a Learning Management System)
 - 📫 How to reach me: opleno.dev@gmail.com